¡Acabemos con el desperdicio! Cómo elegir el sistema de separación por membrana ADECUADO

 2. What is the Absolute Minimum Output Quality You Need?

 Don’t over-specify the membrane.
 If you only need to remove suspended solids and bacteria (e.g., for drinking water pre-treatment), a cost-effective Ultrafiltration (UF) system is likely enough.
-You don’t need the expense and complexity of Reverse Osmosis (RO) if moderate salt removal is acceptable.
+You don’t need the expense and complexity of Ósmosis inversa (RO) if moderate salt removal is acceptable.

 UF membrane separation